ASU Directory Profile

 Research expertise: Computer vision, human activity analysis, machine learning, rehabilitation and preventive interventions

 Pavan Turaga joined ASU in fall 2011 as an assistant professor jointly between the departments of Arts, Media and Engineering and Electrical Engineering (ECEE).
 He obtained his Ph.D. in 2009 from the ECE Department at the University of Maryland, College Park under the guidance of professor Rama Chellappa.
 He then spent two years as a research associate at the Center for Automation Research, University of Maryland.
-His research interests are in computer vision and machine learning with applications to human activity analysis and its applications in areas such as security and human health.
+His research interests are in computer vision, machine learning, Riemannian geometry with applications to human activity analysis, human health, interactive systems etc.

 Ph.D., electrical engineering, University of Maryland, College Park, 2009